-24. T. B. Akins, Esq., D.C.L.
+26. T. B. Akins, Esq., D.C.L.
 Barrister-at-Law and Commissionery of Public Records, vested in the Governors, as Trustees, a sum of money which now provides a prize of forty dollars annually.

 Essays must be handed in, under a nom de plume with writer's name in an attached envelope, on or before the 1st day of April of the year in question.
-Essays become the property of King's can Union 1854-67: Subject for 1941: Social & Economic Conditions in Nova
+Essays become the property of King's

+Subject for 1941: Social & Economic Conditions in Nova Scotia in the 1860's.